 Host a Fundraiser or Organize a Joint Project with Girl Scouts

-Buffalo Wild Wings in Grand Junction has monthly “Girl Scout” nights and donates a portion of the proceeds to Girl Scouts of Colorado.
+Buffalo Wild Wings, Outback Steakhouse and other restaurants offer “Girl Scout” nights and donate a portion of the proceeds to Girl Scouts of Colorado.

 Girl Scout friends and supporters gathered for lunch at Texas Roadhouse in Monument.
 A percentage of the proceeds from lunch sales directly supported girls in the Pikes Peak Region.

 Pueblo Kiwanis members pitched in to repair and rebuild the fence at the Pueblo Service Center and do site cleanup.
 Local Girl Scouts helped move and dispose of materials.

 Many of our corporate sponsors help offset our expenses by providing in-kind gifts such as: